ranguard/www-leo-cuckoo-org/root/cv/index.md

 the new schema (60+ tables) and a perl script which would create both the documentation (something which was non-existent) and the database creation code from the XML.
-I then created a migration OO module to assist with the data migration and testing of the data's validity.
+I then created a migration OO module to assist with the data migration and testing of the data validity.

 ### Torrington Interactive Ltd - Senior Developer
 ##### Feb 2001 - End March 2001